THE COLLEGE OF WOOSTER – Wooster, OH

 4.7 Stars – Based on 9 User Reviews

-The US Lacrosse Camps will continue a long tradition of summer lacrosse camps at The College of Wooster in 2025.
-The College of Wooster Head Women’s Lacrosse Coach Liz Ford will direct this summer’s camp and continue a long-established reputation of being the premier instructional camp in Ohio and the Midwest, Coach Ford’s experience will make this the “go to” camp for player development – and fun – this summer!
+The US Lacrosse Camps will continue a long tradition of summer lacrosse camps at The College of Wooster this summer.
+The College of Wooster Head Women’s Lacrosse Coach Liz Ford will direct this summer’s Girls Camp and continue a long-established reputation of being the premier instructional camp in Ohio and the Midwest.
+Coach Ford’s experience will make this the “go to” camp for player development – and fun – this summer!

 There are many lacrosse camps throughout the country; many are designed as recruiting opportunities, and some are team camps for gameplay.
 The US Lacrosse camps are designed for individual development.
 Hallmarks of our programs are well-organized days of instruction specific to each position and skill level that progress throughout the camp.